OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/05-content-security-policy.md

 ---

-title: Implementation Do's and Dont's Content Security Policy
+title: Do's and Dont's Content Security Policy
 layout: col-document
 tags: OWASP Developer Guide
 contributors: Shruti Kulkarni
 document: OWASP Developer Guide
-order: 605
+order: 745

 ---

 {% include breadcrumb.html %}

 ### 5.4.5 Content Security Policy

+Here is a collection of Do's and Don'ts when it comes to Content Security Policy, gathered from practical experiences.
+Some of these are language specific and others have more general applicability.

 Content Security Policy (CSP) helps in allow-listing the sources that are allowed to be executed by clients.